220 Central Park South: Early progress

-In early 2014, the Bank of China gave Vornado a $600 million loan for the building's construction.
-Robert A. M. Stern was hired to create updated designs for the building, which were approved by the New York City Department of Buildings. in March 2014.
-The plans called for 83 apartments to be built inside a new 69-story, 950 ft tower at the site, and an additional 10 apartments in an adjoining 10-story "Villa".
+Stern's plans were approved by the New York City Department of Buildings. in March 2014.
+The plans called for 83 apartments to be built inside a 69-story, 950 ft tower at the site, and an additional 10 apartments in an adjoining 10-story "Villa".
 Site excavation was underway by May 2014.
+Lendlease was hired as the general contractor.
+The building was so close to the Central Park Tower that Lendlease (which was also working on the Central Park Tower) devised a system to prevent the two structures' construction cranes from colliding.
 Construction of the foundations involved manual hammering and controlled blasts to reduce damage to several nearby buildings, including some New York City designated landmarks.